 And don’t discount mutual masturbation via video chat.
 You get most of the same benefits: a sexy show, learning more about what your beau likes, and

 It also can be fun to abstain for a few days before you see each other.
 Some of my counseling clients have found this necessary in order to experience orgasm with their partner.
 Others simply enjoy how it electrifies every touch, kiss, and stroke.

 Being in a long-distance relationship isn’t easy, but I’m grateful for it.

 It let us become our own people during important parts of our adolescence.
 It taught us how to be both fiercely independent and deeply vulnerable.
 It helped us avoid the traps that many couples who meet young fall into, like feeling stuck or that we missed out on certain high school and college shenanigans.

-With a lot of creativity, patience, and communication (and tech!), your long distance relationship can be as intimate, exciting, and fulfilling as you desire.
+With a lot of creativity, patience, and communication (and tech!), you can survive a long distance relationship – and it can be as intimate, exciting, and fulfilling as you desire.

 Big thank you to We-Vibe® for supporting #freedominpleasure and this post.